zeelmistry/me/week3/readme.md

 Needed to 'chastise' for choosing outside of bounds which wasn't thought of earlier.
 Hence I needed to create an extra code for outside of boundaries.

 Exercise4 started by looking online about binary searches.
 Not sure what to do ahead of this.
+Was able to understand how to narrow down the numbers for the computer to search for the code.
+Needed to make 3 separate parts for the number to come down to.